 - The making of a State Environmental Planning Policy listing undesirable non-native trees that would be exempt from Tree Preservation Orders.

 - Tree Preservation Orders should not require the consent of the tree owner to allow a neighbour to trim overhanging branches in order to abate a nuisance.

-- Amending a section of the NSW Local Government Act to give local councils the power to order an owner or occupier to take measures to prevent a tree causing further or future damage.
+- Amending a section of the NSW Local Government Act to give local councils the power to order an owner or occupier to take measures to prevent a tree from causing further or future damage.

 - That legislation be enacted that provides a simple, inexpensive and accessible process through the Local Court for the resolution of disputes about trees.
-That this legislation provide for the owner of the tree to be responsible for any damage, to bear costs and to compensate neighbours for any damage.
+That this legislation provides for the owner of the tree to be responsible for any damage, to bear costs and to compensate neighbours for any damage.